 - In your floor plan view, select Build> Trim> Molding Line , then click and drag to create a molding polyline the shape of your radiant tubing.

-- Click on the Moldings tab and click on the Add New... button to display the Select Library Object dialog, and navigate to an appropriate molding for your tubing, then click OK.
+- On the Moldings panel, click the Add New button to display the Select Library Object dialog, navigate to an appropriate molding for your tubing, then click OK.

-For the purposes of this example, we will use the Round molding, with a Height and Width both set to 1/2".
+For the purposes of this example, the Round hand rail molding is used, with the Height and Width both set to 1/2".

-- On the General tab, set the Molding Polyline Height to 1/4".
+- On the General panel, set the Molding Polyline Height to 1/4".

-- On the Materials tab, choose an appropriate material for the tubing.
+- On the Materials panel, choose an appropriate material for the tubing.

-For the purposes of our example, we choose an orange material.
+For the purposes of this example, a solid orange color is used.

 - Click OK when you have finished making changes in this dialog.

-- Once you've closed out of the dialog, with the molding polyline still selected, click on the Multiple Copy edit button, then the Multiple Copy Interval edit tool for General Objects.
+- With the molding polyline still selected, click on the Multiple Copy edit button, then the Multiple Copy Interval edit tool for General Objects.

 - Click and drag to the right to create several copies of this molding polyline across the room which are evenly spaced.

-Now that we have the basic cutaway created, it is time to generate our floor framing.
+Now that you have the basic cutaway created, it is time to generate the floor framing.

 - Activate the 3D camera view, then select Build> Framing> Build Framing .

-- On the Foundation tab, under Subfloor for Floor 1, place a checkmark next to Build Floor Framing and click OK.
+- On the Foundation panel, under Subfloor for Floor 1, place a checkmark next to Build Floor Framing and click OK.